brodyking/ptrack/data/readme.txt

 userSessionInit(USERNAME,ID) --INT-- returns 0 after assigning the user.session file to the id. userSessionClear(USERNAME) --INT-- returns 0 after deleting the session file userSessionGet(USERNAME) --STRING-- returns the users current session.
-If none are found, -1 is returned.
+If none are found, -1 is returned. userChangePassword(USERNAME,PASSWORD) --INT-- returns 0 after changing the users password to the new one (the second arg).

 ## POUCH FUNCTIONS